build-on-aws/content/posts/how-i-got-started-learning-ai-ml/index.md

 Once the Plant type is classified then a predictive analysis function takes place.
 ML can be used to develop predictive models to identify and diagnose plants health based on the historical data  of tomato plant health and disease outbreaks..
 This prediction can be used to recommend organic and natural pest management strategies by identifying patterns and anomalies.
 [Amazon SageMaker](https://aws.amazon.com/sagemaker/?sc_channel=el&sc_campaign=datamlwave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=how-i-got-started-learning-ai-ml) is a fully managed machine learning service that provides a complete set of tools for building, training, and deploying machine learning models.
 With Amazon SageMaker, I can preprocess and clean the historical data, select the appropriate machine learning algorithm or framework, and train the model on the prepared dataset.
 SageMaker supports a wide range of popular machine learning algorithms and frameworks, such as TensorFlow, PyTorch, XGBoost, and scikit-learn, giving the flexibility to choose the one that best suits my needs.
 This pre trained model provides the outcome of its analysis using a text and image format.

 Further on the last stage this output is used to identify the user recommendation.
 Knowledge Graphs, are designed to store and navigate highly connected data, making it suitable for applications that require modeling complex relations and querying large-scale graph datasets.
 [Amazon Neptune](https://aws.amazon.com/neptune/?sc_channel=el&sc_campaign=datamlwave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=how-i-got-started-learning-ai-ml) is a fully managed graph database service that allows me to build, manage, and query graph databases.
 I'm able to create and manage knowledge graphs by defining entities, relationships, and properties within the graph database, then use graph query languages like SPARQL or Gremlin to traverse and extract information from the graph, enabling powerful knowledge-driven applications.
 Once a suitable recommendation is identified that is shared to Jerry for his actions.
+I found these AI/ML services can be a powerful tool to share accurate and timely information on plant health and environmental conditions and help jerry to maintain healthy plants productive gardens and, increasing his harvest.

 ## AI/ML distinction that helped me to get started